cs4rl/guide/index.md

 **Collaborations:** These would orientate around content provision, advocacy, research and resource provision.

-## Notes for editors: Style guide, and contribution templates
+## Notes for editors

+- Style guide, and contribution templates

 Co-Editors-in-Chief Simon Worthington and Thomas Kaarsted will provide writers guidelines for you to distribute to contributors.